blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/iacscan.md

 # IaC Scan

-IaC ("Infrastructure as Code") Scan is a new type of scanning supported by [solution_name].
+IaC ("Infrastructure as Code") Scan is a type of scanning supported by [solution_name].

 To configure IaC Scan, see [IaC Scan properties](../properties/configuration/iac-scan.md).